Mining to Vietnam

 - Nui Phao tungsten mine and processing plant in Thai Nguyen province

-- various construction materials mines including lime stone and marble.
+- various construction materials mines including lime stone, cement and

 Tariffs, regulations and customs

-- The new Mining Law has been effective since 2012 and it is under law documents including the Directive No 02/CT-TTg and Decree No 15/2012/ND-CP detailing the implementation of the mining law.
+- The new Mining Law has been effective since 2012 and legal documents

 Marketing your products and services